Home

 By 1900, the two widows, Margaret (Surbeck) Greuter and her daughter Maggie (Greuter) Bauer were living at the family home at 393 South 8th Street in Newark.
 Living with them were 17-year-old Charles Greuter and 15-year-old Henry Greuter, born to Margaret and Felix in 1883 and 1884 respectively; their first daughter Annie and her husband Otto Bevensee and their children Henry Bevensee (4) and Frederic Bevensee (3); and Maggie's children Annie (12) and Marie (5).

-Maggie worked as a servant to support herself and her children.
-She and Otto paid rent to Margaret who owned the house free and clear.
+Following Frank's premature death, Maggie worked as a servant to support herself and her children.
+She and her brother-in-law Otto Bevensee paid rent to Margaret who owned the house free and clear.
 It's a mystery why Maggie's 13-year-old son George isn't living with them.
 He shows up on other censuses.
 Sometimes, life and family research can be journeys of great mystery.

 On October 10, 1919, Margaret (Surbeck) Greuter died in Newark at the age of 76.
 She is buried at Woodland Cemetery.